LOCAL EXPANDER™ ANNULAR SQUEEZE TOOL

 DENTED 7″ CSG X 9-5/8” CSG.

 CT SCAN SHOWING THE DENSIFIED CEMENT

 The tool creates a series of crimps in the casing that eliminate the micro-annulus.
 By using an electric line and having a one-run tool, the Local Expander has achieved the same results as a conventional squeeze but at a fraction of the cost and effort.

 Safety concern for workover operations is also significantly minimized with the implementation of the Local Expander.
 Crimping casing close to the surface allows crews to work under much safer conditions knowing without having to handle unwanted gas simultaneously.

 PLUG AND ABANDON

-CET is the preferred solution for regulatory departments because it repairs micro annulus without the use of chemicals and perforation.
+The Local Expander is the preferred solution for regulatory departments because it repairs micro annulus without the use of chemicals and perforation.
 Pennsylvania DEP and Colorado’s Oil & Gas Commission, to name a few, advocate the importance of eliminating this type of issue by finding a means to mitigate stray gas migration from the beginning.

 Because there are no permanently deployable tools, products, or chemicals left behind, the Local Expander leads the industry in an alternative service that leaves no trace beyond the intended service.
 Furthermore, keeping unwanted gases and liquids in the ground instead of permeating to surface on the backside of casing has always been the preferred choice.